dustinpfister/blog_posts/_posts/phaser-signal.md

 ### 1.1 - This is a phaser ce 2.x post

-In this post I am using phaser Community Edition 2.11.0
+In this post I am using phaser Community Edition 2.11.0 of [phaser](https://phaser.io/).

 ## 2 - Example using some Signals